Story 1: Becoming a Working Adult

 That nephew of mine is finally making his debut as a working adult.

-so I’m a bit worried.
+I’m getting a bit worried.

-and smoothly get the hang of his job?
+And smoothly get the hang of his job?

 To celebrate the start of this new chapter of his life,